wsiekierska/AWWW/lab1/TOP1.md

-### 1. Charli DâAmelio - 141.1M followers
+### 1. Charli D’Amelio - 141.1M followers

 #### Description:

-The one and only Charli DâAmelio!
-Okay, if you donât know this one, you really need to catch up.
-Charli DâAmelio is one of TikTokâs first content creators.
+The one and only Charli D’Amelio!
+Okay, if you don’t know this one, you really need to catch up.
+Charli D’Amelio is one of TikTok’s first content creators.
 She started by sharing dance videos, recreating, or sharing original choreographies.
-With time, she became the face of TikTok before the network went viral, and when TikTokâs downloads exploded, Charli DâAmelioâs followers did just the same.
-Today, this content creator is TikTokâs most-followed influencer, with a total of 141.1M followers.
+With time, she became the face of TikTok before the network went viral, and when TikTok’s downloads exploded, Charli D’Amelio’s followers did just the same.
+Today, this content creator is TikTok’s most-followed influencer, with a total of 141.1M followers.
 Charli now works with exclusive brands like Prada, but she still honors her first-ever long-term partnership with Dunkin Donuts.

 #### Tiktok link: